 - Be Optimistic: The killer combination boils down to a positive attitude and high emotional awareness.

 🧐 Further Insights and Implications for Leaders:

 There’s Something About Gardening…

-100% of the people interviewed managed a vegetable garden!
+100% of the people from the Blue Zone interviewed managed a vegetable garden!
 It turns out, gardening offers many health benefits from self-esteem to stress reduction to, of course, edible home-grown food.
 The meta point for leaders is that there is a long-term benefit in engaging with a practice that engages the body, the heart, and the mind.
 Through gardening, we are able to move our body, nurture a living thing, and do it in silent meditation without distraction.
 It’s a killer combination if you really think about it.

 Formal Community Gatherings…